Many children keep having a daytime sleep until they’re 3 or 4 years old. When your child stops, you may like to give them a rest time instead.

 Children can learn to look forward to a daily quiet time in bed or some other regular, snuggly place in the house.
 They could have some books, quiet toys, or perhaps a CD of children’s stories or songs to listen to.

-If sleeping is a problem for your child, you may like to try some of the following suggestions.
+Some children find it hard to settle to sleep at night.
+If this is a problem for your child, you may like to try some of the following:

-To help your child go back to sleep, they may like a cuddle and being talked to quietly and reassuringly.
+To help your child go back to sleep they may like a cuddle and being talked to quietly and reassuringly.
 After a while they may relax and go back to sleep.